The people hoping to persuade UK to vote to stay in the EU

 The former head of the Trade Union Congress is one of a dozen other figures on the organisation's board, including politicians, businessmen, entrepreneurs and broadcasters.

-Mr Barber will be expected to liaise with the trade union movement, which is largely in support of EU membership and whose contribution will be vital if the In campaign is to be successful.
+Mr Barber is responsible for liaising with the trade union movement, which is largely in support of EU membership and whose contribution will be vital if the In campaign is to be successful.

-With Labour leader Jeremy Corbyn so far having taken a back seat in the campaign, there are concerns about whose is going to enthuse and mobilise the blue collar vote.
+But there have been growing concerns about who is going to enthuse and mobilise the blue collar vote.

 Other key Remain figures

-There are a plethora of other groups linked to political parties supporting EU membership.
+There are a number of other groups linked to political parties supporting EU membership, although many of these have taken a back seat as the focus has been on splits in the Conservative Party.

 The Conservative Party is neutral on the issue of the referendum.
 More than 100 Tory MPs, including four Cabinet members, take the opposite view to Mr Cameron and want the UK to leave.
 Those that back Remain camp have their own Conservatives IN campaign.